spikehq/dotiw/README.md

 ## Seconds

-dotiw will provide starting 10 seconds as it is. rest of the seconds are clubbed together
+dotiw will provide starting 10 seconds as it is.
+Rest of the seconds are rounded off

 ```js
 const result = dotiw("2022-01-01 00:00:00", "2022-01-01 00:00:10")
 output => { years: 0,